ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 ## Putting together the whole Ghost platform

 This is the final part of the Ghost platform deployment procedure.
-Here you will declare:
+Here you are going to declare:

 - The persistent storage volumes claimed by the Ghost components.
 - The TLS certificate for encrypting client communications with the Ghost platform.